-Now that we’re a few days into May and many electric vehicle (EV) manufacturers have released their April delivery numbers, investors have a better idea of the best EV stocks to buy.
+Now that we’re a few days into May and many electric vehicle (EV stocks to buy.) manufacturers have released their April delivery numbers, investors have a better idea of the best

 While Tesla (NASDAQ:TSLA) is still considered by most to be the king of EVs, there are plenty of companies gunning for its throne.
 Of course, with global demand for EVs set to grow significantly in the coming years, including an expected 35% jump in 2023, there’s room for multiple winners.